J-Bentley/IntegralBot/README.md

 * Ensure pin channels are set on line 32 of this script; [RPi3 GPIO broadcomm layout reference](https://imgur.com/a/7G1IacE)
 * Free API key & account for weather with [pyOWM](https://github.com/csparpa/pyowm).
 [Location lookup tool](https://openweathermap.org/).
 # Commands
-* Weather: Shows wind, rain, snow, temperature, humidity data and weather status of set location.
+* Weather: Shows wind, rain, snow, temperature, humidity data and weather status of set location (Angus, ON).
 * Sun: Shows approx sunSET of today and predicts tomorrows sunRISE based of off that day's.
-* Owstats: Shows overwatch stats for given battletag usage: ?owstats username-1234 (replace # with -, in the battletag)
+* Owstats: Shows overwatch stats for given battletag usage: ?owstats username-1234 (replace # with - in the battletag)
 * alert: Turns on specific pins that are hooked up to a buzzer and red LED.
 * blip: Flashes random GPIO pins (LED/buzzer) with random intervals.
-* rainbow: Flahses a rainbow for given amount of times
+* rainbow: Flashes a rainbow for given amount of times
 * morsepi: converts sentence given to morse and flashes specific pins on server RPi.
 [Timings via](https://morsecode.scphillips.com/timing.html)

 # TODO